 He makes it clear that ONLY in giving our WHOLE life to Christ is there a way out of our broken state.

 "It is only Grace that frees us from the slavery of self that lurks even in the middle of morality and religion.
 Grace is only a threat to the illusion that we are free, autonomous selves, living lives as we choose".He quotes a lot of CS Lewis, who I love, he also is high on Jonathan Edwards who is now on my reading list.
 There are others.
-This book is a TREASURE to anyone who seeks God and restoration of our broken nation!
+This book is a TREASURE to anyone who seeks God and restoration of our broken nation and world!
 I can't recommend it highly enough!!!

 I'll close with this quote from Lewis on love that is oh so true: